nneverson/Itinerary-Disney/README.md

 ## Installation Instructions

 - Fork Repository
-- Clone Repository by copying link on the repo that say clone
+- Clone Repository by copying link on the repo
-- Type git clone and paste link
+- Type 'git clone' in terminal and paste link
-- CD into that file
+- cd into that file
 - use 'npm i' to install dependencies
 - Open file in code editor.